merkdirwas1/Studienprojekt-TE-3/README.md

 tiny-Size-group
 ![tiny-Size-Group](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/tiny%20100.png)

 The plots shows that the max and the large group have a high top-k symmetrie for low top-k and it drops fast for increasing k.
 The small and tiny group have a low symmetrie.
 The Groups here are only for the Target Task so the top k can be from other groups.
 It shows only that the choice of the target Task change how symmetrical the methode is.
+Becouse the sum of the percentage of the top 1 pairs is near 100 further work would investigate which pairs that are and why they behave like that.

 ### Language
 TODO